outlaw-dame/memory/README.md

 [![SemApps](https://badgen.net/badge/Powered%20by/SemApps/28CDFB)](https://semapps.org)

-# Mastopod
+# Memory

-A Mastodon-compatible app that saves all data on your Pod.
+An ActivityPods Microblogging app that saves all data on your Pod.

 ## Installation